 Rogues in Remballo takes place in the neighborhood of Dead Fiddler Square.
 It is a starting adventure for 1st-level characters, designed to get them a few experience points and establish relationships (good or bad) with some possible patrons who can point them to more adventures in the future.
-By the end of the adventure, the characters will most likely have contacts with the Borgandy family, the Thieves' Guild of Remballo, and the City Watch.
+By the end of the adventure, the characters will most likely have contacts with the Borgandy family, the thieves' guild of Remballo, and the city watch.

 Like most cities, Remballo has a tangled mess of strange laws and land rights.
-Case in point, a small courtyard in the Dead Fiddler Square neighborhood called the Four Corners is not subject to search or seizure by city authorities.
+Case in point, a small courtyard in the Dead Fiddler Square neighborhood called the Four Corners is not subject to search or seizure by city authorities, due to a centuries-old religious restriction that contained no expiration clause..
 It has become a place where stolen goods and renegade people can be hidden from the law, and the courtyard's tenants are known to be a criminal fraternity of some kind.
 The situation has become more a matter of concern not only to the neighbors but also to the city watch and the Thieves' Guild.